-It's a well-known fact among travelers that there are certain times of year, and certain types of weather events, that don't bode very well for punctuality in travel.
-Winter storms can shut down airports, train stations, and even whole cities; high wind gusts can ground flights; and hurricane season comes with complications all its own.
+Travelers take risks when they book trips during stormy seasons.
+Winter storms can shut down airports, train stations and even whole cities; high wind gusts can ground flights; and hurricane season comes with complications of its own.

-Short of refusing to travel at any time of year that may bring weather-related cancellations and delays – which seems hardly practical, since there's always inclement weather somewhere in the world, and snow in Oslo can still affect the timeliness of a flight schedule in London – what can travelers do to make sure they are protected in the event that Mother Nature doesn't comply with their plans?
-Travel insurance is one solution that can provide many important benefits, as long as you understand what kind of coverage you're really buying.
+What can you do as a traveler to make sure they are protected in the event that Mother Nature doesn’t comply with their plans?
+Purchasing travel insurance can provide many important benefits, as long as you understand what kind of coverage you are buying.

-However, it's crucial to note that none of these benefits would be available to you if the delays and inconveniences you experience are related to a "known peril" – that is, a weather event, like a hurricane, that was predicted BEFORE you purchased your travel insurance policy.
-In other words, if you think there is even a remote chance that your travel plans will be impacted by some sort of weather event, it's a wise idea to purchase a travel insurance policy as soon as you've made your first payment on your trip.
-That way, you'll be covered for the effects of any storm that develops from that point forward.
-If you were to wait until a tropical storm or hurricane had already been identified to purchase your insurance policy, any disruption to your plans resulting from that identified storm would be excluded from coverage.
-It's a bit like buying homeowner's insurance after you've noticed that your smoke alarm is going off – if you know there's already a likely issue, your insurance company will not offer you benefits.
+However, none of these benefits would be available if the delays and inconveniences experienced were related to a “known peril” – that is a weather event that is predicted BEFORE purchasing the policy.
+So don’t hesitate.
+If there is even a remote chance that your travel plans will be impacted by a weather event, it’s wise to purchase a policy as soon as the first payment is made.
+If you wait until a tropical storm, winter storm or hurricane has already been identified to purchase your policy, any disruption to your travel plans resulting from that identified storm would be excluded from coverage.

 When is it too late?